MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/policy-overview.md

 The issuer of the credit card in this case Pecunia Corp. the actor outside of the corporation are:

-- The Card Network that process the transaction and it's the connection point between the Issuer of the Credit Card in this case Pecunia Corp. and the Acquirer
+- The Card Network that process the transaction and it's the connection point between the Issuer of the Credit Card in this case Pecunia Corp. and the Acquirer.
 - The Acquirer the the contact point of the merchants that provide the goods or services and to whom the Issuer might need to request information.

+The particular r
+One of the requirements to successfully process a dispute is that all of the parties involved are aware of the dispute at all time.
+Since the they can all influence the final resolution of teh dispute.

 For this particular case 2 set of rules were clearly defined for different stages on the process: